AVDambeck/yabec/core/rules/overview.md

 # Overview

+## The Conversation
+You may be familitar with this concept from other ttrpgs.
+The game is essentially a back and forth between the players and the Dungeon Master.

 ## Hooks
 Yabec is designed around a series of *hooks*. *Hooks* are keywords shown in italics.
 They're designed to link naturally into eachother.
 For example, on a *turn*, you get one *action*, which you use to *attack*.
 This results in either a *hit* or a *miss*.
 A *hit* can cause damage or a spell effect.
 Then the *turn* ends, and causes a *hazard*, such as *fatigue*, which might end a spell effect.

 ## Scheme